serengil/chefboost/README.md

 ### Citation

-Please cite chefboost in your publications if it helps your research.
+Please cite ChefBoost in your publications if it helps your research.
 Here is an example BibTeX entry:

 ```BibTeX
 @misc{serengil2019chefboost,